Inband Flow Analyzer (IFA) 2.0 Real-Time Flow Monitoring

 IFA Layer 3 and VXLAN Flows

-configure IFA for both L3 and VXLAN flows on the same device.
+IFA 2.0 supports processing both L3 and VXLAN flows, but you can't configure IFA for both L3 and VXLAN flows on the same device.
 The

-configuration statement to set the flow type of interest —either L3 or VXLAN.
-This restriction is only applicable for IFA initiator and terminating nodes (generally leaf nodes).
-For IFA transit nodes (generally spine nodes), it is not required to configure the flow type. - For VXLAN IFA flow, the egress port-related metadata for the terminating node (including egress port number, speed, queue ID, and congestion) are incorrect.
-It is recommended that you ignore the termination node egress-port-related metadata for VXLAN flows.
+flow-typeoptions are mutually exclusive.
+You use theflow-typeconfiguration statement to set the flow type of interest —either L3 or VXLAN.
+This restriction is only applicable for IFA initiator and terminator nodes (generally leaf nodes).
+For IFA transit nodes (generally spine nodes), it is not required to configure the flow type. -

-- An IFA flow-type (L3 or VXLAN) change requires IFA filter removal
+- An IFA flow-type (L3 or VXLAN) change requires IFA filter removal and

-and reconfiguration.
+reconfiguration.
 In case of a flow-type mismatch (for example,

 -